Baptism is an essential step of obedience that shows others you have personally trusted Jesus for your salvation.

-We will baptize anyone over age seven who understands what baptism symbolizes and wants to make that personal public declaration.
-We encourage any parents to partner with our LCC Kids and LCC Students ministries to guide your children through these decisions of faith.
+Anyone over age seven who understands what baptism symbolizes and wants to make that personal public declaration can be baptized at LCC.
+Parents are encouraged to partner with LCC Kids and LCC Students ministries to guide your children through these decisions of faith.

-For more information to help guide your child through this important decision, email Pastor Vinnie at email@example.com.
+For more information to help guide your child through this important decision, email LCC Kids Pastor Vinnie at email@example.com.

-For more information to help guide your Students through this important decision, email Pastor Rob at firstname.lastname@example.org or Pastor Anthony at email@example.com.
+For more information to help guide your middle and high school student through this important decision, email Pastor Rob at firstname.lastname@example.org or Pastor Anthony at email@example.com.

 Throughout the New Testament, the Bible teaches that baptism is a public expression of worship symbolizing the new life we have when we follow Jesus.
 In the Bible, we see that Jesus’ parents dedicated him to the Lord (Luke 2:22–40), and he was later baptized as an adult (Matthew 3:16 – 17).

-We understand that some churches practice “baptism of confirmation” for children.
-This ceremony is intended to be a commitment between the parents and God on the behalf of the child.
+Some churches practice “baptism of confirmation” for children.
+This ceremony is intended to be a commitment between the parents and God on behalf of the child.
 The parents promise to raise their child in the faith until the child is old enough to make his or her own personal confession of Christ.
-This custom began about 300 years after the Bible was completed and is different from the biblical examples of new believers being baptized to publicly profess their faith in Jesus.
+This custom began about 300 years after the Bible was completed and is different from the biblical examples of new believers being baptized to profess their faith in Jesus publicly.

-So at LCC, we provide opportunities for child dedication and believer’s baptism.
-To find out more information about our next baby/child dedication, please contact firstname.lastname@example.org.
+LCC provides opportunities for child dedication and believer’s baptism.
+To find out more information about the next baby/child dedication, please contact firstname.lastname@example.org..

 Have questions about baptism?
 LCC is here to help!